mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

     Specify thread lifetime: Use this setting if you want to schedule and manage the thread's lifetime

-3) Adding the HTTP sampler
+3) Add the HTTP sampler

     Right click on the Thread Group in the left tree, select "Add", then "Sampler", then "HTTP Request".
 Enter a name for the HTTP Request and some description in the comments box.